Affine Hecke algebras for classical p-adic groups: Abstract

 We consider four classes of classical groups over a non-archimedean local field $F$: symplectic, (special) orthogonal, general (s)pin and unitary.
 These groups need not be quasi-split over $F$.
 The main goal of the paper is to obtain a local Langlands correspondence for any group $G$ of this kind, via Hecke algebras.

-To each Bernstein block Rep$(G)^{\mf s}$ in the category of smooth complex $G$-represen\-tations, an (extended) affine Hecke algebra $\mc H (\mf s)$ can be associated with the method of Heiermann.
-On the other hand, to each Bernstein component $\Phi_e (G)^{\mf s^\vee}$ of the space $\Phi_e (G)$ of enhanced L-parameters for $G$, one can also associate an (extended) affine Hecke algebra, say $\mc H (\mf s^\vee)$.
+To each Bernstein block Rep$(G)^{\mf s}$ in the category Rep$(G)$ of smooth com\-plex $G$-representations, an (extended) affine Hecke algebra $\mc H (\mf s)$ can be associated with the method of Heiermann.
+On the other hand, to each Bernstein component $\Phi_\enh (G)^{\mf s^\vee}$ of the space $\Phi_\enh (G)$ of enhanced $L$-parameters for $G$, one can also associate an (extended) affine Hecke algebra, say $\mc H (\mf s^\vee)$.
 For the supercuspidal representations underlying Rep$(G)^{\mf s}$, a local Langlands correspondence is available via endoscopy, due to M\oe glin and Arthur.
-Using that we assign to each Rep$(G)^{\mf s}$ a unique $\Phi_e (G)^{\mf s^\vee}$.
+Using that we assign to each Rep$(G)^{\mf s}$ a unique $\Phi_\enh (G)^{\mf s^\vee}$.

 Our main new result is an algebra isomorphism $\mc H (\mf s)^{\op} \cong \mc H (\mf s^\vee)$, canonical up to inner automorphisms.
-In combination with earlier work, that provides an injective local Langlands correspondence Irr$(G) \to \Phi_e (G)$ which satisfies Borel's desiderata.
-This parametrization map is probably surjective as well, but we could not show that in all cases.
+In combination with earlier work, that provides an injective local Langlands correspondence Irr$(G) \to \Phi_\enh (G)$ which satisfies Borel's desiderata.
+When $F$ has characteristic zero, this parametrization map is in fact bijective.
+When $F$ has positive characteristic it is probably bijective as well, but we could not show that in all cases.

-Our framework is suitable to (re)prove many results about smooth $G$-represen\-tations (not necessarily reducible), and to relate them to the geometry of a space of L-parameters.
+Our framework is suitable to (re)prove many results about smooth $G$-represen\-tations (not necessarily irreducible), and to relate them to the geometry of a space of $L$-parameters.
 In particular our Langlands parametrization yields an independent way to classify discrete series $G$-representations in terms of Jordan blocks and supercuspidal representations of Levi subgroups.
 We show that it coincides with the classification of the discrete series obtained twenty years ago by M\oe glin and Tadi\'c.